-Our board of directors is currently comprised of nine members.
-On February 4, 2014, the board of directors unanimously approved a proposal to reduce the number of directors serving on the board of directors from nine to seven effective immediately prior to the Company's 2014 annual meeting of stockholders.
-Pursuant to action by the nominating and governance committee of the board of directors, the Company will be nominating seven directors, named below, at the meeting, all to serve one-year terms ending in 2015.
+Our board of directors is currently comprised of eight members.
+Due to director term limits, Balaji Krishnamurthy will be retiring from the board of directors when his current term expires at the 2016 Annual Meeting of Stockholders.
+On February 12, 2016, the board of directors unanimously approved a proposal to reduce the number of directors serving on the board of directors from eight to seven effective immediately prior to the Company's 2016 Annual Meeting of Stockholders.
+Pursuant to action by the nominating and governance committee of the board of directors, the Company will be nominating seven directors, named below, at the meeting, all to serve one-year terms ending in 2017.
 We will vote your shares as you specify when providing your proxy.
 If you do not specify how you want your shares voted when you provide your proxy, we will vote your shares for the election of the seven nominees listed below.
 If unforeseen circumstances (such as death or disability) make it necessary for the board of directors to substitute another person for the nominee, we will vote your shares for that other person.

 The following briefly describes each of the nominees for director.
 In addition, a description of the specific experience, qualifications, attributes and skills that led our board of directors to conclude that each of the nominees should serve as a director follows the biographical information of each nominee below.
 Except as otherwise noted, each nominee has served in his or her principal occupation for at least ten years.
 There are no arrangements or understandings between any director, or nominee and any other person pursuant to which the director or nominee is or was to be selected as a director.
 There are no family relationships among any of the nominees, our directors or executive officers.
 There are no material proceedings to which nominees, directors, executive officers or 5% stockholders are adverse to the Company.
-There have been no legal proceedings involving the nominees, directors or executive officers during the last ten years material to such person's ability to serve as an officer or director or to such person's integrity.
+There have been no legal proceedings involving the nominees, directors or executive officers during the last ten years material to such person's integrity or ability to serve as an officer or director.